The Best Daily Fantasy Sites for Vermont Players

 Vermont Sports Betting

 At this time it is not legal to bet on sports in Vermont.
 Although many states are not naïve to the fact that sports betting does happen illegally within their borders, legislatures in states, such as Vermont, do not believe that legalization is the answer.
 It doesn’t appear that sports betting will be legalized anytime soon for Vermonters.
 Gov. Phil Scott said he was “on the fence,” but would have to know more details before any laws would be adjusted.
 At this time, we cannot recommend any Vermont sports betting sites, because they are all illegal.
+In order to be always updated, you can have a look to our page about Vermont sports betting where we will list and discuss any changes in the legislation of the state.

 Vermont Online Casino Sites